Tropical cyclone effects by region: Japan

 An average of 2.6 typhoons strike Japan each year.
 In 2004, ten typhoons struck Japan, the greatest number in a single season, surpassing the previous record of six set in 1990.
 In September 1959, Typhoon Vera made landfall in Japan on Honshu with estimated sustained winds of 260 km/h, killing about 5,000 people in the country; that made Vera the deadliest tropical cyclone on record in Japan.
 In October 2019, Typhoon Hagibis struck the island of Honshu and inflicted US$15 billion in damage, making it the costliest storm on record in Japan.

 Philippines

 Each year, an average of nine tropical cyclones strike the Philippines, with most landfalls in the northern island of Luzon.
+The Philippines has the second most number of tropical cyclone landfalls in the world, after China, but more intense cyclones hit the Philippines compared to any other country.

 In November 2013, Typhoon Haiyan made landfall in Eastern Samar and subsequently crossed the central Philippines; the storm, locally known as Yolanda, killed 6,300 people.
 Damage totaled ₱95.5 billion (US$2.2 billion).